-If financial correction is established at programme level by the European Commission, the liability is determined by the Managing Authority, Audit Authority and the body carrying out the accounting functions.
+If financial correction is established at programme level by the European Commission, the liability is determined by the Managing Authority, Audit Authority and Certifying Authority.
 As general rule the Member State/Partner Country shall be liable for the payment of such a correction.
 Member State and Partner Country shall pay a share of the correction, which is proportional to the amounts found by the Audit Authority to be wrongfully validated by the Member State/Partner Country.